mikepk/botocore/docs/source/reference/services/servicecatalog.rst

     :type Filters: dict
     :param Filters:

-      The list of filters with which to limit search results.
-If no search filters are specified, the output is all the products to which the administrator has access.
+      The search filters.
+If no search filters are specified, the output includes all products to which the administrator has access.